 Yet while applicant tracking systems can read words, they can’t process videos.
 So without this backstop, many employers will not even consider a video resume if that’s all you send.

-This is part of the reason why a video resume should almost always be considered a supplement to a written resume, not a replacement for one.
-It’s like putting avocado on a bacon, lettuce and tomato sandwich — you can try it if you want, but you CAN’T leave out the bacon.
+This is part of the reason why a resume video should almost always be considered a supplement to a written resume, not a replacement for one.
+It’s like putting avocado on a bacon, lettuce and tomato sandwich — you can try it if you want, but you can't leave out the bacon.

-Another reason a video resume may be undesirable is simply the amount of time it takes to watch it.
+Another reason that a video resume may be undesirable is simply the amount of time it takes to watch it.
 Recruiters typically take just a few seconds to scan a written resume, but most video resumes take at least a minute to watch — and sometimes, unfortunately, much longer.

 We’ve all had the experience of stumbling on a video that we’re urged to watch — but don’t you always wonder how long it’s going to be?
 You might have two minutes to watch a video about cute puppies — but 20 minutes?
 No way.